Anilkonepalli/apt-maintenance-account/README.md

 _Step 2:_  `npm install`.
 _Step 3:_  Make necessary updates in the environment files, such as API_URL to /my-apt.
 _Step 4:_  `ng build --prod -bh '/my-apt/'`.
 It creates 'dist' folder with deployable files.
-_Step 5:_  Copy this 'dist' folder into your hosting site and rename it to 'my-apt' or whatever name selected in the previous step.
+_Step 5:_  Copy this 'dist' folder into the hosting site and rename it to 'my-apt' or whatever name selected in the previous step.
-_Step 6:_  Go to host url, say http://www.myhost.com/my-apt.
+_Step 6:_  On the browser, enter url, say http://www.myhost.com/my-apt.
 It shows the home page of this application.

 ## License
 MIT